TLabAltoh/Unity-SDF-UI-Toolkit/README.md

 # Unity-UI-Rounded-Corners-Extention
 This plugin is based on [Unity-UI-Rounded-Corners](https://github.com/kirevdokimov/Unity-UI-Rounded-Corners) created by [kirevdokimov](https://github.com/kirevdokimov).
+UI components that render based on SDF.
+Rounded corners, outlines, SDFTexture editor.

 ## Video
 [Here is a demonstration video](https://youtu.be/poQhoVtyI5Y)